-You must have a CDL to operate:
+1.1.1 - You must have a CDL to operate:

-- Any single vehicle with a gross vehicle weight rating (GVWR) of 26,001 pounds or more. - A combination vehicle with a gross combination weight rating of 26,001 or more pounds, if the trailer(s) has a GVWR of 10,001 or more pounds. - A vehicle designed to transport 16 or more passengers (including the driver). - Any size vehicle which requires hazardous material placards or is carrying material listed as a select agent or toxin in 42 CFR part 73.
-Federal regulations through the Department of Homeland Security require a background check and fingerprinting for the Hazardous Materials endorsement.
+- Any single vehicle with a gross vehicle weight rating (GVWR) of 26,001 pounds or more. - A combination vehicle with a gross combination weight rating of 26,001 or more pounds, if the trailer(s) has a GVWR of 10,001 or more pounds. - A vehicle designed to transport 16 or more passengers (including the driver). - Any size vehicle that is used in the transportation of any material that requires hazardous materials placards or any quantity of a material listed as a select agent or toxin in 42 CFR 73.